python/cpython/Doc/library/logging.rst

 sections called ``[loggers]``, ``[handlers]`` and ``[formatters]`` which identify by name the entities of each type which are defined in the file.
-For each such entity, there is a separate section which identified how that entity is configured.
+For each such entity, there is a separate section which identifies how that entity is configured.
 Thus, for a logger named ``log01`` in the ``[loggers]`` section, the relevant configuration details are held in a section ``[logger_log01]``.
 Similarly, a handler called ``hand01`` in the ``[handlers]`` section will have its